MobilePayDev/MobilePay-Subscriptions/docs/oneoffs.md

 By cancelling the agreement with a pending payment reservation, then the merchant also automatically cancels the reservation

 It is **mandatory** for the merchant to Capture or Cancel one-off payment if it was reserved on a customer account.
+It results in bad enduser experience, if the amount is reserved on the customers account for too long, without them receiving their product.
+It might also result in increased calls to support unit.

 ***